I just got my little terrain generator to render the first planets.

 It’s written in Racket, which is a Scheme, which is a Lisp - which doesn’t matter since I have yet to find OpenGL bindings that would not follow that strange standard OpenGL programming style.

-However, there are three advantages in using a Lisp over something
+However, there are three advantages in using a Lisp over something like C:

 I’ve build a console into the generator’s main window, which exposes an interactive read-eval-print-loop to the user.
 It’s not yet hooked up to the generator’s internals but evaluating standard Racket code does work: